-However, if 25 miles seems too far to travel in one shot, I would also recommend a stop in the nearer town of Cushendall, which is home to several cafes, pubs and restaurants.
+However, if 40km seems too far to travel in one shot, I would also recommend a stop in the nearer town of Cushendall, which is home to several cafes, pubs and restaurants.

 Leaving Cushendun, you have two route options.
 Left takes a more direct route to Ballycastle following the Causeway Coastal Route signs.
 Right follows the scenic route via Torr Head.
 The former weaves its way inland while the latter follows the coastline.
 It seems like a no-brainer to choose the latter, although I should warn you in advance that it is not for the faint-hearted.